Becoming a Dental Hygienist in Maryland

 To work as a dental hygienist in Maryland you must be licensed through the Maryland State Board of Dental Examiners.
 There are different requirements depending on whether or not you have a hygienist license from another state.
 Generally, you must pass national and state exams after having completed an accredited post-secondary program and have good moral character.

-Dental Hygienist Programs
+Dental Hygienist Programs in Maryland

 If you are not licensed as a dental hygienist in another state, the first step to working in Maryland is to complete an educational program.
 The state requires that you choose a program that is accredited by the Commission on Dental Accreditation (CODA).
 There are several CODA-approved programs in the state: